OSHA Floor Marking Guidelines and Color Codes

 Floor markings that indicate safety typically come in green, white, or a combination of the two.
 These may be required over safe exits, as well as at locations where people can find first aid and safety equipment, such as an eye wash station.

 Tips For Floor Marking

-The recommended width of aisles is at least 3 feet wider than the largest equipment to be utilized, or a minimum of 4 feet.
-Storage room aisles containing flammable and combustible liquids should be at least 3 feet wide, and emergency exit access should have a minimum width of 28 inches.
-These include requirements that aisles be inside OSHA’s general requirement for aisles and passageways is that “sufficient safe clearances” must be provided where mechanical equipment is used.
-The width will vary depending upon how the aisle is utilized in the workplace, as aisles used for forklift trucks or other mechanical equipment will need to be wider than aisles for pedestrian traffic.
-A good average size is 4 feet.
+OSHA’s general requirement for aisles and passageways is that “sufficient safe clearances” must be provided where mechanical equipment is used.
+A good average is 4 feet, but the width will vary depending upon how the aisle is utilized in the workplace.
+For example, aisles used for forklift trucks or other mechanical equipment will need to be wider than aisles for pedestrian traffic.

 What Size Floor Marking To Use

-The recommended width of aisle marking tape varies from 2 inches to 6 inches; therefore, any width 2 inches or more is considered acceptable.
-4 inches is the most popular as a highly visible cost effective option.
+The recommended width of aisle marking tape varies from 2 inches to 6 inches.
+Therefore, any width of 2 inches or more is considered acceptable, though 4 inches is the most popular as a highly visible, cost-effective option.

 Technical Data for Our Floor Marking Tape

 Application Temperature: 65* degrees to 90 degrees Fahrenheit (18-32 Celsius)

 Service Temperature: -40° to 130° F (-40° to 54° C)